-Books are available to buy at reception and cost £10 (General English) and £20 (Business English).
-7
+Books are available to buy at reception and cost £12 (General English), £20 (Business English) and £30 (Exam prep).

 Progress tests

 Every 4 to 6 weeks, we will give you an exam in order to monitor your progress.
 The pass rate for the exam is 60%.
 If you score below this mark, we will talk to you and suggest ways that you can improve your results.